denten-books/plain-text/1-chapter.md

 Russian formalists of the early twentieth century did not quite have the contemporary cognitive vocabulary to connect mind and symbol, but they did understand estrangement as a matter of everyday practice, beyond linguistic analysis.
-One of Shklovsky's central concerns was with the automatization of human experience, by which metaphors lose their evocative power through repeated use.
+Similarly to Moreno, one of Shklovsky's central concerns was with the automatization of human experience, by which metaphors lose their evocative power through repeated use.
 Such metaphors become mere machines that convey meaning, and, when habituated, disappear from view.
 According to the Kantian view, in vogue in Russia at the time, a reasoned being should proceed through life with the assumption of agency, structuring one's own experiences according to the principles of free will.
 The habituated metaphor instead structures furtively, obscuring the relationships involved.
 Consequently, estrangement emerges as a model of human liberation.
-It frees thought from the tyranny of automatism [@shklovksy_sborniki_1917, @shklovsky_hod_1923, @boym_estrangement_1996,
+It frees thought from the tyranny of automatism [@shklovksy_sborniki_1917, @shklovsky_hod_1923,
-@holquist_minding_2005].
+@boym_estrangement_1996, @holquist_minding_2005].
 Laying bare the mechanisms of the implicit metaphor recovers agency lost to the blind mechanization of thought.
-Through estrangement, readers discover the principles governing their actions: free to accept some parts of the conceptual transference (the intellectual field *is* "verdant"!) and to reject others (but let us not "use combines" to "harvest" it).
+Through estrangement, readers discover the principles governing their
+actions: free to accept some parts of the conceptual transference (the intellectual field *is* "verdant"!) and to reject others (but let us not "use combines" to "harvest" it).
 And perhaps the field should not be a field at all: it could be a meadow or a forest.

 Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, used defamiliarization in the formalist vein often and with